Cup of Flour

 4. Bake: Scoop one-inch balls of cookie dough, place them on the baking sheet one inch apart, and bake them for 9-11 minutes.

 5. Icing: Add the softened cream cheese, milk, vanilla extract, and powdered/icing sugar to a bowl and mix until smooth.
-Once the cookies are completely cooled, use a spoon to drizzle the icing over each cookie.
+Once the baked cookies are completely cooled, use a spoon to drizzle the icing over each cookie.

 Notes